- Can MAYZENT slow down disability progression?

 MAYZENT® may cause serious side effects, including:

-Slow heart rate (bradycardia or bradyarrhythmia) when you start taking MAYZENT.
+1. Slow heart rate (bradycardia or bradyarrhythmia) when you start taking MAYZENT.
 MAYZENT can cause your heart rate to slow down, especially after you take your first dose.
 You should have a test to check the electrical activity of your heart called an electrocardiogram (ECG) before you take your first dose of MAYZENT.

 During the initial updosing period (4 days for the 1-mg daily dose or 5 days for the 2-mg daily dose), if you miss 1 or more doses of MAYZENT, you need to restart the updosing.
 Call your health care provider if you miss a dose of MAYZENT.

-Infections.
+2. Infections.
 MAYZENT can increase your risk of serious infections that can be life-threatening and cause death.
 MAYZENT lowers the number of white blood cells (lymphocytes) in your blood.
 This will usually go back to normal within 3 to 4 weeks of stopping treatment.
 Your health care provider should review a recent blood test of your white blood cells before you start taking MAYZENT.
 Call your health care provider right away if you have any of these symptoms of an infection during treatment with MAYZENT and for 3 to 4 weeks after your last dose of MAYZENT:

-macular edema.
+2. A problem with your vision called macular edema.
+Macular edema can cause some of the same vision symptoms as a multiple sclerosis (MS) attack (optic neuritis).
+You may not notice any symptoms with macular edema.
 If macular edema happens, it usually starts in the first 1 to 4 months after you start taking MAYZENT.
 Your health care provider should test your vision before you start taking MAYZENT and any time you notice vision changes during treatment with MAYZENT.
 Your risk of macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.

 Call your health care provider right away if you have any of the following: blurriness or shadows in the center of your vision, a blind spot in the center of your vision, sensitivity to light, or unusually colored (tinted) vision.

-Please see additional Important Safety Information on pages 1 and 3 and full Prescribing
+Please see additional Important Safety Information on pages 1,3 and 4 and full Prescribing

 Information, including Medication Guide, at mayzent.com.